prashanthpasham/Java-Programs/README.md

 # Java-Programs
-This Program Will be Very much useful to Freshers who are Preparing for Interviews.
+This Programs Will be Very much useful to Freshers who are Preparing for Interviews.